rdebru/kickstarter-analysis/README.md

 # **Kickstarting with Excel**

 ## **Overview of Project**
-* Louise wants to start a crowdfunding campaign to fund her play ìFeverî.
+* Louise wants to start a crowdfunding campaign to fund her play ‚ÄúFever‚Äù.
 Her estimated budget is over $10,000.
 By analyzing, organizing, and visualizing the crowdfunding data, we will be able to help her plan her campaign and determine whether there are specific factors that make the campaign successful.

 ### Purpose